Construction products (i) header

-At the end of February MHCLG published the first Grenfell Tower Inquiry Government Annual Report on the implementation of the Grenfell Tower Inquiry Phase 2 recommendations and in line with this, they have now published a Construction Products Reform White Paper.
+At the end of February, MHCLG published the first Grenfell Tower Inquiry Government Annual Report on the implementation of the Grenfell Tower Inquiry Phase 2 recommendations.
+Alongside this, the Government also released the Construction Products Reform White Paper.

 The white paper sets out a package of system wide reforms to address the regulatory gaps and critical issues in the construction products sector, which has been largely unreformed since the Grenfell tragedy.
 The white paper outlines clear policies and next steps for long term reform.